-22 ORS Central Norfolk Strategic Housing Market Assessment (SHMA) 2017
+23 ORS Central Norfolk Strategic Housing Market Assessment (SHMA) 2017

-- 62. The provision of sites for Gypsies and Travellers consisted of 84 pitches in 2017.
-These are on large sites at Swanton Road (Norwich), Roundwell (Costessey) and Harford Bridge (Keswick), and on several small sites around the area.
-There are 55 plots for travelling show people at Hooper Lane in Norwich.
-There will be a need for some additional accommodation during the plan period. - 63.
-There are some wards and more localised areas with high levels of deprivation in Norwich23.
+62. There are some wards and more localised areas with high levels of deprivation in Norwich24.
 Although the surburban and rural parts of Greater Norwich are relatively affluent, there are pockets of deprivation elsewhere too.
 It is important that inclusive growth and regeneration is supported through the GNLP to help to reduce deprivation.